ashishkarnad/sandbox/enterprise/README.md

 ]
 ```

-**3. Install the Sensu HTTP Plugin to monitor docs.sensu.io**
+**3. Install the Sensu HTTP Plugins to monitor docs.sensu.io**

-Up until now we've been using random event data, but in this lesson, we'll use the [Sensu HTTP Plugin](https://github.com/sensu-plugins/sensu-plugins-http) to collect real curl times from the docs site.
+Up until now we've been using random event data, but in this lesson, we'll use the [Sensu HTTP Plugins](https://github.com/sensu-plugins/sensu-plugins-http) to collect real curl times from the docs site.
 Sensu Plugins are open-source collections of Sensu building blocks shared by the Sensu Community.
 You can find this and more [Sensu Plugins on GitHub](https://github.com/sensu-plugins).